Service Fulfillment Report

 The Submitted Requests graph shows the number of submitted New Service Requests and Change Requests in the last year.
 The Fulfilled Requests graph shows the number of completed requests in the last year by service quality rating.

-Tables at the bottom of the report provide lists of all submitted and fulfilled requests in the reporting period (not shown in this sample).
-Note that the Target Service column will be blank for change requests.
+Tables at the bottom of the report provide lists of all submitted and fulfilled requests in the reporting period.
+Note that the Target Service column is blank for change requests.